Mr. Huge: RRARRRRRR AARRR RRARRGG ARRRRG GGRRAAAR!

 - Subaru of Magical Girl Lyrical Nanoha is a frequent user of these in battle.

-- ∀ Gundam gave us Harry Ord and his UNIVEEEEEEEEEEERSSSSEEEE!
+- Turn A Gundam gave us Harry Ord and his UNIVEEEEEEEEEEERSSSSEEEE!

 - In Eyeshield21, many of the characters have a kiai.
 Kurita has "FUNNURABA!" (here I come), Monta has "MUKYAAA!" (literally a Tarzan yell), and Komusubi has "HUGOOOO!"
 Even Sena, who rarely seems like he enjoys it (although he does) develops a battle cry of "UOOOOOOO!" during the Christmas Bowl.

-- In a somewhat bizarre choice by the current dubbing company for Pokémon, the dubbed version of Diamond & Pearl has gym leader Candice use this term multiple times, even though the North American child demographic for the English version has probably never heard the term in their lives.
+- In a somewhat bizarre choice by the current dubbing company for Pokémon, the dubbed version of Diamond & Pearl has gym leader Candice use this term multiple times.

 - Used in Naruto Shippuuden by Killer-Bee, host of the Eight-Tails, such as after he uses his Lariat attack to rip Sasuke open, complete with using a hand held skyward to throw the horns.
 "WHEEEEEEEE!!!!!" (sounds better than it reads).